New Dowagiac health clinic aims to be one-stop destination for community - Leader Publications

 “It’s a turnkey operation,” she said.
 “Finances are always limited, and we wanted to open as soon as possible without doing a lot of remodeling.”

 While the floor currently consists of Wolske and Basha, the duo hopes to hire more staff as business increases.
-Wolske said she would like to eventually offer an on-site pharmacy, implement immunotherapy and hire a psychiatrist.
+Wolske said she would like to eventually offer an on-site pharmacy, IV therapy, hydration therapy, vitamin therapy and hire a psychiatrist.

 “I just want to be able to better help people with their illnesses,” she said.
-“I think we have the ability to help a lot of people.”
+“I know we have the ability to help a lot of people.”

 For more information, interested parties can contact the clinic at (269) 462-9587.